luigilangella/milestone-project-4/README.md

 ## Credits

+- A special thank you goes to my amazing mentor Guido Cecilio for his professional help and support through the project.

 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- All the content in this website is original and intended for educational use only.

 ### Media
-- The photos used in this site were obtained from ...
+- The photos used in this site were obtained from google images.

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project from some on-line food stores.